 Outdoor Wheatgrass growers have lately been claiming that their "mold free" grass is of much higher quality than that of indoor grown.
 As well they claim that the mold grown on indoor wheatgrass is harmful to your health and can cause nausea or headaches.
 Here is our response:

 Perfect Foods grows all our products indoors or in greenhouses and in as sterile a condition as possible.
-Since the beginning, it was the indoor grown variety that earned wheatgrass its amazing reputation.
+It was the indoor grown variety of wheatgrass that earned wheatgrass its amazing reputation.
 Our trays are routinely examined by hand and inspected for quality and cleanliness.
 They must meet our high standards before they go to market.
-Any of our grass devoted for juicing and freezing is thoroughly inspected for foreign material before it is cut and then put through a rigorous washing procedure.
-The final frozen product is mold free, yet customers still report experiencing the same detox effects which outdoor growers have attributed to mold.
+Any of our grass devoted for juicing and freezing is thoroughly inspected for foreign material before it is cut and then put through a washing procedure.
+The final frozen juice product we create is mold free, yet customers still report experiencing the same detox effects which outdoor growers have attributed to mold.